| GENERAL INFO (Jump to Diary)|

 The Portuguese Republic is an Unitary semi-presidential constitutional republic, covering 92.212 square kilometres.
 It is the home to 10.341.330 citizens of which 84% are Christians.

 The currency is Euro, worth 7,46 Danish Krone.
 The GDP is US$213.001 billion.

 The climate is a pleasant Mediterranean climate.
 Among the more interesting larger mammals are the Iberian lynx (Lynx pardinus), Common genet (Genetta genetta), Gray wolf (Canis lupus), Brown bear (Ursus arctos) and Spanish ibex (Capra pyrenaica).

 The flora changes with altitude, and although here are quite a lot, none specific I will look for.

 17/4.
 It is a crispy morning, and I actually wished there was a longer drive to the first sight, so the car could heat up.
 But Miranda do Douro is just around the corner.
 The old town is surrounded by a large wall, and within is the remains of an ancient fortification.

 Here are still some remains of its former glory in form of buildings and bridges.
 Other parts are worse than the farmers huts.
 Many of the houses are build in nice cut granite boulders, some with fine ornaments.
-I walk a tour around town, trying to find the most interesting buildings.
-Here are no signs of a tourist industry, but quite some people in the sunny streets.
+I walk around town, trying to find the most interesting buildings.
+Here are no signs of a tourist industry, but quite some local people in the sunny streets.